hidenori-wasa/_PEAR_BreakpointDebugging_PHPUnitStepExecution/README.md

 Change log
 ----------

-* I changed "The dependences" of this file and BreakpointDebugging package.
-* I changed recommendation file cache extention document inside "BreakpointDebugging_InDebug.php" file level document.
+* I repaired Linux execution by remote server emulation.

 Notice
 ------

+I have been developing yet.
-I have been coding the unit tests and "*.phpt" tests.
+Also, I have been coding the unit tests and "*.phpt" tests.